Childhood Education Teacher (1-6) Bilingual Education, M.S.Ed.

 Program Overview

 The program in bilingual education prepares candidates to teach in bilingual settings where two languages are used as the mediums of instruction.
 There are two options—one designed for students who already hold certification in childhood education and one designed for career changers.
 The program provides a solid foundation in the theory and practice of bilingual education.
 Courses include the following topics: bilingualism, research, methodology, biliteracy, content instruction in bilingual settings, and multicultural education.
+This program is offered both online and in person.

 Childhood Education Teacher (1–6) Bilingual Education, M.S.Ed.
-(Online)

 Where You'll Go